 - So how are you going about searching for banned words?
 Are you the only one doing this?

 With regards to the second question: no. China Digital Times already has a sizable list of banned words and they’re constantly uncovering new ones.
 However, rather than scour news reports and try and guess what words might be banned next like they’ve been successfully doing for some time, I took a slightly different approach.
 I systematically used 700,000 Chinese Wikipedia titles (which includes both traditional and simplified titles as well as nicknames and colloquial terms) as my search terms and tested them on Weibo with a computer script.
-It was a several month process, but I’ve since discovered roughly a thousand unique blocked words.
+It was a several month process, but I’ve since discovered over 500 unique blocked words.
 For now I’m in the analysis stage, but in the future, I may have to call on others with free computers to help me perform a re-test of the entire list, so if you’re handy with a computer and able to type a few things from the command line, send me a message via Twitter (@jasonqng) or the submission form.
 I’ll hang on to your name in case I need it.

 - Do you have an agenda?